GSE vs. LMC: reshaping of radially biased stellar haloes by satellites: Introduction

 where $\sigma_i$ is the velocity dispersion in the $i$th direction. $\beta$ therefore equals 0 for a kinematically isotropic distribution, and 1 for a distribution with purely radial orbits.
 In general $\beta$ is a function of position, particularly radius.
 Velocity measurements of GSE stars have determined that its anisotropy is as high as $\beta\approx0.9$ within $\sim25$\,kpc of the Galactic centre \citep{lancaster2019,iorio2021,bird2021}.

-Various studies have modelled the 3D structure of the GSE in the Milky Way.
+Various studies have modelled the 3D structure of the GSE debris in the Milky Way.
 Both \citet{han2022} and \citet{lane2023} found that the distribution is triaxial, with the long axis tilted out of the Milky Way's disc plane.
 Other works have similarly concluded that the stellar halo as a whole is tilted with respect to the plane \citep{iorio2019,lucey2025,li2025}.
 Given the proposed merger time, some studies have interpreted this tilt as evidence that the dark matter halo of the Milky Way must also be tilted \citep{han2022b,han2023}.
-In this scenario it is proposed that the non-axisymmetric structure of the GSE has been preserved without being mixed for $\gtrsim8$~Gyr.
-In \citet{dillamore2025c} we fitted equilibrium dynamical models to the triaxial tilted GSE distribution reported by \citet{han2022}, in order to constrain the geometry of the dark matter halo consistent with steady state.
+In this scenario it is proposed that the non-axisymmetric structure of the GSE debris has been preserved without being mixed for $\gtrsim8$~Gyr.
+In \citet{dillamore2025c} we fitted equilibrium dynamical models to the triaxial tilted GSE debris distribution reported by \citet{han2022}, in order to constrain the geometry of the dark matter halo consistent with steady state.
+We found that a tilted aspherical dark matter halo is required for equilibrium.

 The halo also contains smaller-scale structures that are associated with the GSE.
 The Virgo Overdensity \citep[VOD;][]{vivas2001,newberg2002} and Hercules-Aquila Cloud \citep[HAC;][]{belokurov2007} are overdensities of stars above and below the Galactic plane at distances of $10\lesssim d/\mathrm{kpc}\lesssim25$ \citep{sesar2010,simion2014,grillmair2016}.
-These are composed of stars on highly eccentric orbits, and are chemodynamically consistent with each other and with the GSE \citep{simion2019,balbinot2021,perottoni2022,yan2023,ye2024}.
+These are composed of stars on highly eccentric orbits, and are chemodynamically consistent with each other and with the GSE debris \citep{simion2019,balbinot2021,perottoni2022,yan2023,ye2024}.
 They contribute to the overall tilt of the halo \citep{ye2024}, and it has been proposed that they preserve information about the GSE's merger geometry \citep{naidu2021,han2022b,perottoni2022}.
 Alternatively, it has been proposed by \citet{donlon2019} that the VOD is the remnant of a more recent merger event, known as the Virgo Radial Merger.
+This is hypothesised to have occurred less than 3 Gyr ago \citep{donlon2023}, and resulted in debris occupying similar regions to that from the GSE \citep{donlon2019}.